Ganesh287/Personal-Budget-Tracker/README.md

 ## Folder Structure:

-res: Contains XML files for the frontend.
+_res_: Contains XML files for the frontend.

-java: Contains Java files for the backend.
+_java_: Contains Java files for the backend.

 ## Connecting to Firebase: